theandrizzle/steezl/README.md

-THis is the first thing you need to know
+This is the first thing you need to know
+It's allllll very new here folks.
+Very new.